 Step 3: GPT-3 API testing

-At this stage, we decided to focus only on the most advanced GPT model: Davinci – the one which is the core of ChatGPT.
+At this stage, we decided to focus only on the most advanced of the GPT models: Davinci.

-As the token usage on the OpenAI platform is measured in 5-minute timeframes, our script was sending only one API request every 5 minutes.
-Each request was a combination of one piece of text (corpora) and one prompt.
-That way, we could get precise information about the token usage for every combination and compare the results with the estimates.
-In total, we had 30 combinations to test: 3 prompts x 10 app descriptions.
-For the sake of this experiment, we didn’t add any additional variables in model settings, such as the model’s temperature, as it would significantly increase the number of combinations and the experiment’s cost.
+Since token usage on the OpenAI platform is measured in 5-minute intervals, our script sent one API request every 5 minutes.
+Each request combined one piece of text (corpora) with one prompt, allowing us to get precise token usage data for each combination and compare it with estimates.
+We tested 30 combinations: 3 prompts x 10 app descriptions.
+We didn’t add variables to model settings (like model temperature) to avoid increasing the number of combinations and the experiment’s cost.

 gpt-3 billing information